 Baby Face Leroy Foster, 1923-1958

 A drummer and guitar player born 1923 in Algoma, MS, Foster worked for tips on Maxwell Street before graduating to the clubs playing with men like Sunnyland Slim, Sonny Boy Williamson and Lee Brown.
 Known as a goodtime party guy, in 1947 he joined with the fabled “Headhunters,” including Muddy Waters and Jimmy Rogers, who would musically “cut the heads” of any players foolish enough to challenge them on stage.
 Foster accompanied Little Johnny Jones recording “Big Town Playboy” in 1949; J.B.
 Lenoir in 1950, Little Walter in 1948 and 1950, Floyd Jones in 1948, playing drums on “Hard Times.”
 Beset by alcoholism, he died at age 35.

-Leroy plays the hypnotic train-rhythm blues “Rollin’ and Tumblin,'” a with the Baby Face Trio, Muddy Waters and Little Walter, on the Maxwell.
-St. Foundation CD.
+Leroy plays the hypnotic train-rhythm blues “Rollin’ and Tumblin,'” a with the Baby Face Trio, Muddy Waters and Little Walter, on the And This Is Free CD.